-- single and multiple images, with or without written text - non-literary and literary written texts and extracts - broadcast media texts: films, radio and television programmes, and their scripts - oral texts: presentations, debates, interviews, speeches, recorded conversations and their transcripts - electronic texts that share aspects of the above areas: text messaging, web pages and blogs, social media and video-sharing websites.
+- single and multiple images, with or without written text - non-literary and literary written texts and extracts - broadcast media texts: films, radio and television programmes, and their scripts - oral texts: presentations, debates, interviews, speeches, recorded conversations, and their transcripts - electronic texts that share aspects of the above areas: text messaging, web pages and blogs, social media and video-sharing websites.

-For the purposes of teaching and learning in a language acquisition course, the language ab initio and language B syllabuses organize written, visual, audio and audio-visual texts into three broad categories: personal, professional and mass media texts.
+For the purposes of teaching and learning in a language acquisition course, the language B and language ab initio syllabuses organize written, visual, audio and audio-visual texts into three broad categories: personal, professional and mass media texts.
 The guiding principle for using texts in the DP language acquisition courses is to develop students' receptive, productive and interactive skills in the target language by focusing their attention on the ways in which good communicators consider the audience, context and purpose of what they want to say or write in the process of choosing and developing an appropriate text type to convey a message.

-Teachers should provide frequent opportunities for students to understand and use a variety of text types in relation to the prescribed themes and topics, as well as the content contained within the language-specific syllabuses.
+Teachers should provide frequent opportunities for students to understand and use a variety of text types in relation to the prescribed themes and related course content.
 The categories are described below, and the table that follows provides examples of text types for each category.
 The examples shown are neither prescriptive nor exhaustive.